Latrobe misses revenue, relationships forged over decades of hosting Steelers

 At Sharky’s Cafe, where Steelers’ broadcasters held weekly radio shows during training camp, manager Johnathan Heiple said he’s hoping for a return to tradition.

-He said he’s met quarterback Ben Roethlisburger and coach Mike Tomlin over the years, as well as plenty of fans geared up for training camp, he said.
+He said he’s met quarterback Ben Roethlisberger and coach Mike Tomlin over the years, as well as plenty of fans geared up for training camp, he said.

 “We are still one of the busiest places in town, but it doesn’t compare to previous seasons,” he said.
 “Business is down 25% to 35%.”

-DeNunzio’s Italian Restauraunt opened in Latrobe in 2004, joining the community’s history of hosting the Steelers, said Anthony DeNunzio, restaurant manager.
+DeNunzio’s Italian Restaurant opened in Latrobe in 2004, joining the community’s history of hosting the Steelers, said Anthony DeNunzio, restaurant manager.

-DeNunzio’s, which is at the Arnold Palmer Regional Airport, 148 Aviation Lane, Latrobe, has hosted the team’s traditional meet-and-greet banquet.
+DeNunzio’s, which is at the Arnold Palmer Regional Airport, has hosted the team’s traditional meet-and-greet banquet.

 More than 100 coaches and staff members would get to know each other at that dinner, DeNunzio said.
 The next day, a banquet would be held for the media who follow the Steelers, and as camp progressed, fans would come for dinner after practice.